All Donations to the PBS documentary APPASSIONATO are fully tax deductible.

 Watch the trailer below!

-Tessa Lark and Arnaud Sussman
+Tessa Lark and Arnaud Sussmann

 APPASSIONATO’s mission is to connect more modern Medicis with masterful musicians for the greater good.